AdamCCross/power-outages/README.md

 - min_samples_split: 10
 - n_estimators: 500

-The graph of below shows a relativly random distribution of residuals for the prediction model.
+The graph of below shows a relatively random distribution of residuals for the prediction model.

 <iframe
   src="assets/prediction_residuals.png"